-GM: Having just become a partner, I am increasingly focused on the overall strategy of the case.
+GM: Having recently become a partner, I am increasingly focused on the overall strategy of the case.
 What are the themes we are trying to advance, whether through motion practice or mediation or otherwise?
 What kind of factual evidence do we need to obtain from the plaintiff or third parties or our own client?
 What kind of expert opinions or testimony will we need to defend against the claims?
 How will we handle any developments on the governmental side (if applicable)—say, a settlement or the announcement of an enforcement action?

 In thinking through these issues, I work closely with the team of associates in developing our arguments; formulating and advancing our positions on discovery matters; liaising with experts, etc...

 Daniel Perry, partner: Many of the class action cases that are brought don’t have a lot of merit.
 In general, motions to dismiss are filed in these types of cases around 95% of the time, with an average of about 50% of those motions granted.
 Milbank’s performance is a bit better than the market average.
 This work involves keeping up with the current law and being in the know, which is where a firm like ours really adds value – you may be in the middle of drafting a motion to dismiss when the Second Circuit hands down a decision.
 That’s not at all uncommon, and our team excels at keeping up with these developments.

 “What are the themes we are trying to advance, whether through motion practice or mediation or otherwise?”

 CA: What are the highs and lows of the practice?

 AP: These cases are filled with opportunities for young associates to get a lot of experience doing substantive work for major companies.
 There are a lot of opportunities for face time with partners and client contact.